keithligh/Auto-Academic-Paper-RC1/CONTENT_GENERATION_PIPELINE.md

 You may structure your arguments knowing this evidence exists, but do NOT insert citations yet.
 ```

+> **v1.9.66 Update**: Added **Anti-Fabrication Rule** (Rule 7): *"NO FABRICATED RESEARCH.
+Never invent experiments, statistics, sample sizes, p-values, or case studies.
+For empirical claims, cite from AVAILABLE EVIDENCE.
+Theoretical arguments and logical frameworks are encouraged."* This prevents the AI from generating fake experiments, fabricated data, or invented case studies while still allowing theoretical contributions.

+> **v1.9.64 Update**: Added **LaTeX Purity Rules**: *"PURE LATEX ONLY.
+No Markdown (# Headers, **bold**)."* and *"NO MARKDOWN HEADERS"* in abstract prompt.
+This prevents AI from mixing Markdown syntax into LaTeX output.

 ### Phase 4: The Peer Reviewer (Verification)
 **Agent:** Librarian (Role: Senior PI)
 **Input:** Draft + **Available References** (The Card Catalog).
 **Output:** `Review Report` (Supported Claims, Unverified Claims, Novelty, Critique, Methodology, Structure).

+> **v1.9.62 Update**: The Peer Reviewer now has **Web Search Access** via the custom Poe bot (`Gemini25Pro-AAP`).
+The prompt explicitly instructs: *"USE WEB SEARCH to verify claims against current literature."* This transforms the reviewer from a passive "Reference Checker" into an active "Fact Checker" that can verify claims against the current state of research.

 **Modes:**

 The Peer Reviewer operates in two distinct modes, selectable via the frontend (`advancedOptions.reviewDepth`):